10 Everyday Climate Practices Rooted in Ancestral Wisdom

 This is a reminder to:

 Use cross-ventilation.
 Install curtains strategically.
 Use ceiling fans before air conditioning.
 Shade your home with plants if possible.
-Design choices lower energy use long-term.
+Thoughtful design choices lower energy use long-term.

 9. Save and Exchange Seeds

-Seed saving was common across communities.
+Seed saving was common across the American South during the 19th and early 20th centuries.
+Enslaved and later freed Black communities preserved seeds for okra, black-eyed peas, and greens.
+Appalachian communities maintained heirloom varieties like Cherokee Purple tomatoes and Turkey Craw beans.
 Seeds were adapted to local soils, saved season to season, and shared within networks.
-This preserved biodiversity and independence.
+This practice preserved biodiversity and independence.

 This is a reminder to: